 and our Wishlist (assigned to the “Wishlist” Page):

 Through the “RW Settings” option located in the “WordPress Settings” menu, you will be able to configure some additional options for your RW Gallery and Wishlist.

 The “General Tab” allows you to make updates or changes to your RW account details (RW Tenant ID and API key) and the pages that have been setup to display your Gallery and Wishlists.
 There is also a useful connection message that can help diagnose a problem if details are entered incorrectly.

 The “Gallery Tab” allows some basic customizations that can be applied to Gallery functionality across the plugin.

-Listing Image Thumbnails – When you upload an image to the RW Elephant application we generate a 320px square cropped image that is used for Item listing views within the plugin.
+Listing Image Thumbnails – When you upload an image to the RW Elephant application we generate a 320px square cropped image (as the default size) that is used for Item listing views within the plugin.
 You can choose between the “Padded” or “Cropped” formats here.

 Padded Thumbnail format example:

 Listing Image Thumbnail Size – Listing thumbnail images are 320px by default based on the standard 4 column layout.
 If you’re customizing the gallery layout and require larger images, you can set the size here.
 Larger images take longer to load, so we recommend using the smallest image size that fits into your design or custom layout.